sayantangkhan/word-problem-cuda/README.md

 ## Things to implement
 - [x] General multiplier
+- [x] Improved FSA parser
 - [ ] Geodesic concatenator
-- [x] Improved FSA parser

-## Things to do
-- [x] Test multiplier on really large inputs
-- [x] Figure out for what range of inputs is the runtime logarithmic
+### General todo
-- [ ] See if moving data into block shared memory can speed things up
+- [ ] Move FSAs to device constant memory
+- [ ] Run benchmarks on other hyperbolic groups like the Von Dyck groups

+### Multiplier todo
-- [ ] Play around with block size to maximize occupancy
+- [ ] Modify multiplier to return length of word
+- [ ] Write variant that can multiply with words of length at most 2 delta

+### Concatenator todo
-- [ ] Figure out memory usage of program
+- [ ] Write serial program to pre-compute small triangles
+- [ ] Implement actual concatenator
+- [ ] Write concatenator benchmarks